zsofiasomlai/pbx-group-security/content/challenges/research/RE-IR-interesting-research.md

 ---
 title           : Interesting Research key             : RE-IR level           : one difficulty      : medium
 area            : research
 skills          : Research, Passion, Growth
+what_will_you_do: Research, collate, and disseminate technical information as required
 ---

 Describe something technology related that you've done recently that is cool and interesting: